8 Types of Dracaena Plants Varieties with Pictures and Care Guides

 Dracaena Plants Collage

-Most of the species are native to Africa, southern Asia through to northern Australia, with two species in tropical Central America.
-The name dracaena is derived from Ancient Greek drakaina, 'female dragon'.
+Most of the Dracaena species are native to Africa, southern Asia through to northern Australia, with two species in tropical Central America.
+The name dracaena is derived from Ancient Greek, 'drakaina', meaning 'female dragon'.

-Our choice of popular types of Dracaena Plants include Dracaena fragrans, Dracaena deremensis, Dracaena draco, Dracaena godseffiana, Dracaena sanderiana, Dracaena marginata among others.
+The most popular types of Dracaena Plants for indoors are Dracaena fragrans, Dracaena marginata, Dracaena deremensis, Dracaena draco, Dracaena godseffiana, Dracaena sanderiana, Dracaena reflexa among others.

 1. Corn Palm (Dracaena fragrans)